Trafficking Risk in Sub-Saharan African Supply Chains

 COCOA OVERVIEW

-Cocoa production has expanded exponentially since the early 1990s, when the price of the commodity took a severe downturn on the international market.
-Now, with the introduction of a processing plant on the islands and a drastic increase in production, the crop has become the most important facet of São Tomé and Príncipe’s export economy.[27]
-Unlike many other cocoa producing countries, cocoa is often grown on larger-scale plantation as a remnant of colonial agricultural practices.[28]
+Cocoa production has expanded since the early 1990s, when the price of the commodity took a severe downturn on the international market.
+Now, with the introduction of a processing plant on the islands and a drastic increase in production, the crop has become the most important facet of São Tomé and Príncipe’s export economy.[58]
+Unlike many other cocoa producing countries, cocoa is often grown on larger-scale plantations as a remnant of colonial agricultural practices.[59]
+The government has begun to invest in vertical integration techniques, seeking to increase the production of chocolate from bean to bar rather than just exporting raw cocoa.[60]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN COCOA PRODUCTION

-There is limited evidence that child labor is engaged in agriculture more broadly in São Tomé and Príncipe, although cocoa is not noted specifically.[29]
+There is limited evidence that child labor and trafficking of children for the purposes of forced labor occur in agriculture more broadly in São Tomé and Príncipe, although cocoa is not noted specifically.[61]

 Related Resources